Mario Biaggi: U.S. House of Representatives

 Author Gerhard Falk wrote: "Few members of the House of Representatives have ever achieved the popularity of Mario Biaggi."
 He was easily re-elected in 1970, as a nominee of the Democratic, Republican, and Conservative Parties, with a vote of 130,000-8,000.
 He won the 1970 election defeating former Bronx Borough President Joseph F. Periconi, the 1972 election with 93.9% of the vote, the 1974 election with 82.4% of the vote, the 1976 election with 91.6% of the vote, the 1978 election with 95.0% of the vote, the 1980 election with 94.5% of the vote, the 1982 election with 93.7% of the vote, the 1984 election with 94.8% of the vote, and the 1986 election with 90.2% of the vote.

-In the redistricting after the 1970 census, Biaggi's district was renumbered the 10th, and included part of Queens.
+In the redistricting after the 1970 United States census, Biaggi's district was renumbered the 10th, and included part of Queens.
 In the redistricting after the 1980 census, his district was renumbered the 19th, and included part of suburban Westchester County.
 From 1972 onward, he was nominated by the Republicans as well.
 In 1968, 1970, and 1972 he also received the Conservative nomination.
 From 1978 onward he got the Liberal nomination.

 Biaggi was known as a law-and-order Democrat, socially conservative, economically progressive, and tough on street crime, and led the institution of a federal ban on armor-piercing "cop killer" teflon-coated bullets, a major concern of police.
-He also strongly supported the elderly, labor unions, the mentally retarded, hand-gun control, Israel, Soviet Jewry, and peace in Northern Ireland, and opposed brutality in US Army camps and anti-semitism.
+He also strongly supported the elderly, labor unions, the mentally disabled, hand-gun control, Israel, Soviet Jewry, and peace in Northern Ireland, and opposed brutality in US Army camps and antisemitism.
 Commenting in 1973 during the Yom Kippur War, Biaggi said: "Israel was attacked in very much the same fashion that Pearl Harbor was attacked."